 Allium cepa (aggregatum group) (105 days) Open-pollinated.
-Several years ago when we were looking for a Prisma replacement we put a couple open-pollinated candidates into our trials.
-Ed’s Red won hands down in taste: full flavored, delicious, sweet and meaty.
+Several years ago in our OP shallot trials, Ed’s Red won hands down in taste: full flavored, delicious, sweet and meaty.
 But the form was not at all uniform.
 Enter farmer-extraordinaire Beth Rasgorshek, who spent the intervening years selecting for color, vigor, uniformity and size.
 The result is this newly improved Ed, fresh out of the field.
 Beth sees it as ideal both for home use and for chefs, and is impressed with how it stands up under weed pressure.
-These fairly large gorgeous red shallots have storability almost as great as the legendary Prisma. ①
+These fairly large gorgeous red shallots have great storability. ①

 2443 Ed’s Red - Organic